luiscruz/course_sustainableSE/2026/p1_measuring_software/g18_llm_comparison.md

 | 16-BIT | 0.345 | < 0.001 | Mann-Whitney U | < 0.001 |

 Across every tested configuration in both experiments, the energy differences were **statistically significant** *(p < 0.05)*, confirming that the observed energy savings are conclusive and not the result of random experimental noise.
-Because Large Language Model inference involves probabilistic token generation, executions are rarely purely deterministic.
+Because LLM inference involves probabilistic token generation, executions are rarely purely deterministic.
 Therefore, after ruling out experimental errors and external noise, we can conclude that non-normality here is an expected characteristic of AI execution, not an experimental flaw.

 ### Effect Size
 Effect Size analysis measures the magnitude of those differences to assess their practical significance.
 We use two primary metrics based on the data distribution: